anna-treyger/embiggen-your-eyes/README.md

 # embiggen-your-eyes
 Team Incognito Mode's repository for the 2025 NASA Space Apps Challenge!

+**This repository is a fork of the original project (https://github.com/lausan3/embiggen-your-eyes)

+My primary contributions to this project were focused on:
+	•	Project planning and coordination
+	•	Concept development and feature ideation
+	•	Creating the pitch deck and presentation materials

+I forked this repository to showcase the project as part of my portfolio and to document my specific contributions within a collaborative team setting.

+For details about the original codebase or full technical implementation, please refer to the original repository linked above.

 ## Planetary Map Explorer

 A dynamic planetary map system with feature highlighting, tile-based filtering, and USGS nomenclature data.